-Reducing regularly maintained turfgrass and replacing it with native grasses or native plants requiring less irrigation can realize significant reduction in water usage.
+Reducing regularly maintained turfgrass and replacing it with native grasses or native plants requiring less irrigation can realize signifcant reduction in water usage.

-Greater Sustainability

-Replacing turfgrass in out-of-play areas with native grasses or plants can be a good way to improve sustainability.
-Some out-ofplay areas can even be non-irrigated and covered with wood mulch or pine straw from low-cost reclaimed tree materials.
+Greater Sustainability Replacing turfgrass in out-of-play areas with native grasses or plants can be a good way to improve sustainability.
+Some out-of-

 In the photos above, a golf hole is shown in its "Before" state, and with computer-generated "After" effects of turfgrass reduction.
-ASGCA members routinely prepare visual examples of how a course can look when turfigues reduction techniques are employed to help club members picture results.
+ASGCA members routinely prepare visual examples of how a course can look when tweffeuss reduction techniques are employed to help club members picture results.